gvsoc/gvsoc/sw/README.md

 make sw
 ~~~~~

-You will see the ELF binary generated as `tests/build/test`.
-Running the application on Snitch Cluster model with this command:
+You will see the ELF binary generated at `build/test`.
+You can then run the application on Snitch Cluster model with this command:

 ~~~~~shell
 make run
 ~~~~~

 Trace helps us a lot in debugging.
 It shows the instruction flows and computation results on each component.
-If we want the test to be launched on Snitch Cluster with trace, run this command:
+If you want the test to be launched on Snitch Cluster with trace, run this command:

 ~~~~~shell
 make run-trace
 ~~~~~

-The trace can be found in `tests/build/log.txt`.
+The trace can be found in `build/log.txt`.
 This trace file contains the execution details of all submodules.

 If you want to run the whole process together, use the following command: